kenmoini/kenmoini.com/site/content/en/post/2023/03/easy-multi-arch-ansible.md

 ***Clever, I know.***

-My first, and a super simple general catch-all Ansible Collection, but something that let's one perform architecture detection and setting of some useful facts/variables in just 3 lines of YAML!
+My first, and a super simple general catch-all Ansible Collection, but something that lets one perform architecture detection and setting of some useful facts/variables in just 3 lines of YAML!

 You can find the collection at https://github.com/kenmoini/ansible-collections